 - PS: You may have to have your kid either wear minimal clothing or plastic wrap their them till their waist to avoid damage to their clothes.

-LEGO boxes just lying unwrapped?
+Are LEGO boxes just lying unwrapped?

 Not a big fan of Lego mommy?
 Watch ‘The Lego Movie’ and become a fan.
-Yup that will work both for you and your kid and if that does not….
+Yup, that will work both for you and your kid and if that does not….

 Read on to know more….

-If you are a Pinterest mom who likes to take an active interest in each and every activity that your infant then toddler and now kid undergoes then lego would have been on you radar since long but getting your kid to play with it seems a task?
+If you are a Pinterest mom who likes to take an active interest in each and every activity that your infant then toddler and now kid undergoes then lego would have been on your radar since long but getting your kid to play with it seems a task?

 - Use your wild imagination and ask your kid to get going on a scavenger hunt, pretend to have a map or make one.

-- Keep legos neatly hidden at areas which you and your kid can easily find.
+- Keep legos neatly hidden in areas which you and your kid can easily find.
 This can become an activity in itself or you can add a twist to this activity by building a maze.